 In the newest SAMPL7 challenge, the newly added TrimerTrip host is included and 16 structurally diverse guest molecules are synthesized.
-The detailed thermodynamic parameters are measured with isothermal titration calorimetry experiments.1 This challenge includes only the structures of the host and the guest,60 which indicates that the computational study should initiate from the prediction of possible binding poses.
-In our previous work, starting from randomly selected configurations, we employ the three-dimensional (3D) spherical-coordinate- (ρ, θ, φ) CV set to perform direct sampling of the binding/unbinding event in the host-guest systems.61 The spherical coordinates enable a scan of the relative position of the two components of the complex (i.e. the host and the guest).^{62, 63} In principle, the binding poses of the host-guest systems obtained from previous spherical-coordinates-biased simulations are more reliable than docking, as all-atom free-energy-weighted simulations are involved.
+The detailed thermodynamic parameters are measured with isothermal titration calorimetry experiments.
+This challenge includes only the structures of the host and the guest, 62 which indicates that the computational study should initiate from the prediction of possible binding poses.
+In our previous work, starting from randomly selected configurations, we employ the three-dimensional (3D) spherical-coordinate- (ρ, θ, φ) CV set to perform direct sampling of the binding/unbinding event in the host-guest systems.
+The spherical coordinates enable a scan of the relative position of the two components of the complex (i.e. the host and the guest).
+In principle, the binding poses of the host-guest systems obtained from previous spherical-coordinates-biased simulations are more reliable than docking, as all-atom free-energy-weighted simulations are involved.
 Therefore, in the current work, these binding poses are used as the starting point of the end-point and alchemical free energy calculations.
 Two widely accepted charge schemes for small molecules are employed to construct the atomic charges of the host and the guests.
+Note that the current work begins after the close of the SAMPL7 challenge.
+Thus, the results are not formally submitted to the challenge and the calculations are retrospective.